-- Experience in the OT Cyber Security field since 2014
+- We have gained experience in the OT Cyber Security field since 2014

-- In-house IEC 62443/ISA 99-certified personnel (Fundamentals Specialist and Cyber Security Risk Assessment Specialist)
+- Our specialists are IEC 62443/ISA 99-certified personnel (Fundamentals Specialist and Cyber Security Risk Assessment Specialist)

-- Wide network of collaborations with the main international OT solution suppliers
+- We have bulit a wide network of partnerships with the main international OT solution suppliers

 What some of our customers say about us